robbiemu/aclarai/docs/components/claim_concept_linking.md

 # Claim-Concept Linking System

-This document describes the implementation of the claim-concept linking system for aclarai, following the requirements in `docs/project/epic_1/sprint_5-Link_claims_to_concepts.md` and the architecture defined in `docs/arch/on-linking_claims_to_concepts.md`.
+This document describes the implementation of the claim-concept linking system for aclarai, following the architecture defined in `docs/arch/on-linking_claims_to_concepts.md`.

 ## Overview